German-BioImaging/RDM4mic.github.io/index.md

 ### News:

-Planning for 2025 in progress
+Planning for 2025 in progress.
+Save the Date: October 21st - 23rd, Münster (likely, it will be a hybrid meeting).
+Programm details and registration will follow.
+Sign up to the mailing list to receive updates immediately.

 ---